smart-data-models/Consumption/ConsumptionPoint/doc/spec_ZH.md

       x-ngsi:
         type: Property
     type:
       description: NGSI entity type.
-It has to be ConsumptionPoint
+It has to be ConsumptionPoint.
       enum:
         - ConsumptionPoint
       type: string